brev/numenta-web/numenta.com/README.md

 the exact same code is used to generate the static site on the server, and then is loaded on the client to continue the app live.

-[Gatsby.js](https://github.com/gatsbyjs/gatsby) helps us accomplish all of this.
+[Gatsby.js](https://github.com/gatsbyjs/gatsby) is the amazing tool that helps us accomplish all of this.

 ## License